Key takeaways:

 Domain post-transfer checklist

-- Re-enable domain privacy features.
-Enable the Registrar Lock once the transfer is completed.
+- Re-enable domain privacy features: Enable the Registrar Lock once the transfer is completed.
 If your new registrar offers other domain security features, take advantage of those, too.

-- Cancel domain-related services from the old registrar.
-Don’t forget to cancel services from your previous registrar.
+- Cancel domain-related services from the old registrar: Don’t forget to cancel services from your previous registrar.
 These could include web hosting or a custom domain email address.

 Troubleshooting tips

-- For incorrect Auth Code.
-Backtrack and check if you copied the code exactly.
+- For incorrect Auth Code: Backtrack and check if you copied the code exactly.
 The Auth Code is case-sensitive and shouldn’t have any leading or trailing spaces.
 If the code still doesn’t work, request a new one from your current registrar.

-- For missed email communications about the transfer.
-Ensure you use the same email address for all communications regarding the domain transfer.
+- For missed email communications about the transfer: Ensure you use the same email address for all communications regarding the domain transfer.
 This means that the email address associated with your domain registered with your current registrar should be the same one you use to make an account with your new registrar.

-- For Registrar Hold.
-Your current registrar might place your domain on hold for various reasons, such as billing issues, legal disputes, or failure to respond to inquiries.
+- For Registrar Hold: Your current registrar might place your domain on hold for various reasons, such as billing issues, legal disputes, or failure to respond to inquiries.
 Contact the registrar to determine the reason for the hold and resolve any outstanding issues.

-- For technical issues at either registrar.
-Occasionally, technical glitches or system outages at either the current or the new registrar can temporarily prevent or delay a transfer.
+- For technical issues at either registrar: Occasionally, technical glitches or system outages at either the current or the new registrar can temporarily prevent or delay a transfer.
 Contact the support teams of both registrars to inquire about any known issues and keep them informed of the situation.

 Recap of how to transfer your Namecheap domain

-- Step 1.
-Unlock the domain
+- Unlock the domain.

-- Step 2.
-Get the Auth Code
+- Get the Auth Code.

-- Step 5.
-Wait for the domain transfer confirmation
+- Wait for the domain transfer confirmation.

 Transfer your domain name to Network Solutions today

-Make the change now!
+Make the switch now.